 Now, mix all the ingredients well and arrange them in an even layer on the casserole to ensure that all the ingredients will cook evenly.

 Quick Note: The cooking time varies depending on the type of potatoes you use and how big you cut all the vegetables, especially potatoes.
-Because of that, be with an eye on the corn hash and adjust the cooking time if needed.
+Because of that, keep an eye on the corn hash and adjust the cooking time if needed.

 Our corn hash is ready to be served.
 Today, I served it for breakfast near a fried egg.